Index selectivity

 The first index is an index of spawning biomass as denoted by “SSB” (maturity is configured in the OM), the second index tracks total biomass as denoted by “B” (selectivity = 1 for all ages), and the third and fourth indices have the selectivity of the first and second fleets, respectively.
 Integers for fleets refer to the true fleet and not to selectivity blocks/dummy fleets.

-No further consideration of index selectivity is needed when defined elsewhere, and the RCM function call can look like this:
+In these cases, index selectivity is already defined somewhere else in the model, and no further consideration of index selectivity is needed.
+The RCM function call can look like this:

 output <- RCM(OM, RCMdata, selectivity = selectivity,